Itham

 Itham originally and locally called Nungha is an under-populated Tangkhul village in Kamjong District, Manipur state, India.
 It was previously under Ukhrul District.
 The village falls under Kasom subdivision.
 The village can be connected by National Highway 102A that connects Ramva̱ (Lambui)-Yairipok via Hongbei village.
 Also, it connects Imphal via Nongdam village.
 Itham share boundaries with Tangkhul Hundung village in the north, Bohoram village in the east and south and Nongdam village in the west.
-It is situated 16km away from kasom khullen sub-district headquarter and approximately 60 km away from Ukhrul headquarter with the route passing through Lungphu, Shingta, Marou, Shingkap and Tangkhul Hundung village.
+It is situated 16 km away from kasom khullen sub-district headquarter and approximately 60 km away from Ukhrul headquarter with the route passing through Lungphu, Shingta, Marou, Shingkap and Tangkhul Hundung village.
 The village is well known for its fresh organic vegetable shops by the roadside with no shopkeeper.

-Though small in population, the village has produced notable leaders like Dr. Jolly Rimai who served at the international level leadership as the Chair of Asia Pacific Baptist Federation Mission.
-The Village also has medical doctors and university professor and a commissioner.

-Plan to visit this village and enjoy their hospitality.

 Total population

 According to 2011 census, Itham comprises 48 households with the total of 240 people.
 The average sex ratio of the village is 1087 female to 1000 male which is higher than Manipur state average of 985.
 Literacy rate of Itham is 93.85% with male literacy rate at 96.84% and female literacy rate at 91%.